 - Remove chicken breasts from broth and let cool.
 When able to handle, remove skin and shred chicken from the bone.

-- Ladle soup into soup bowls, top with hand crushed corn chips, a dollop of sour cream, diced avocado and sprinkle with cilantro.
+Ladle soup into soup bowls, top with hand crushed corn chips or multi-colored tortilla strips.
+Stir in a dollop of sour cream, top with diced avocado and sprinkle with cilantro.